owlbarn/tutorial/book/introduction/README.md

 ```

 If your OPAM is older than `V2 beta4`, you need one extra steps.
 This is due to a bug in OPAM which copies the compiled library into `/.opam/4.06.0/lib/stubslibs` rather than `/.opam/4.06.0/lib/stublibs`.
-If you don't upgrade OPAM, then you need to manually move `dllowl_stubs.so` file from `stubslib` to `stublib` folder, then everything should work.
+If you don't want to upgrade OPAM, then you need to manually move `dllowl_stubs.so` file from `stubslib` to `stublib` folder, then everything should work.
+However, if you have the most recent OPAM installed, this will not be your concern.

 ### CBLAS/LAPACKE Dependency